EverydayRoadster/gpx-timetagger/README.md

 ## Requirements
 This program needs the Go language installed on the local computer.
 See https://go.dev/doc/install on how to do that.

-To use this program, clone the repository into your local filesystem, open a shell at theat location, and run the Go as indicated above.
+To use this program, clone this repository into your local filesystem, open a shell at theat location, and run the Go as indicated above.